-To check if the output is on or off press 8 1 .
-The display will then show a "0" (top 0) to indicate the output is ON or a "0" (bottom 0) to indicate the output is OFF.
+The output can be changed either via the keypad or by ringing into the dialler (refer to REMOTE DIALLER ACCESS section on page 20).
+To check if the output is on or off from the keypad, press the 8 1 .
+The display will then show a "O" (top o) to indicate the output is ON or a "o" (bottom o) to indicate the output is OFF.